soostdijck/RUDE/docs/printing.md

 BodyGroove | 1 | No
 TopDeck | 1 | No

-The 2 braces can be printed from any material without supports.
+The 2x brace and body can be printed from any material without supports.